EDIorg/ecocomDP/README.md

 ## Running the tests

-We have not yet drafted tests for this project.
+We have no tests yet.

 ## Contributing

-We are in the beginning phase of this project.
-Once it moves a little further along we will share details on our code of conduct, and the process for submitting pull requrests to us.
+This project is in the initial phase of development.
+Community contributions are welcome, but might be more effective once we solidify the ecocomDP design pattern a little more.
+Please reference our code conduct and contributing guidelines for submitting pull requrests to us.

 ## Versioning